-A summary of LLC service primitives and their parameters is given in Table 4.7.
+A summary of LLC service primitives and their parameters is given in Table 8.7.
 First, note that there is no response primitive at all.
 That is, any confirmed service, connection establishment or reset for instance, the responding Network entity does not issue a primitive in response to an indication primitive.
 Of course, the responding LLC service user is simply informed of the operation.
 But, a confirm primitive issued to the initiating LLC service user is based on the acknowledgement received from the remote LLC entity.
-Figure 4.18 illustrates the sequence of primitives that are issued in order to stablish, reset or disconnect a connection, or to transfer data.
-Note that connection stablishment, reset, disconnection and data transfer are confirmed services.
+Figure 8.18 illustrates the sequence of primitives that are issued in order to establish, reset or disconnect a connection, or to transfer data.
+Note that connection establishment, reset, disconnection and data transfer are confirmed services.
 It may be pointed out that the Status information provided in a confirm primitive has remote significance.

 The other major difference is that expedited data transfer and error reporting are not supported.
-Instead, user may authorise the LLC layer to receive only a specified mount of data.
+Instead, user may authorise the LLC layer to receive only a specified amount of data.
 There is, however, no correspondence between the Flow-Control request and Flow-Control indication primitives.
 These are independent service primitives, and have local significance only.
-Lastly, connection-less data transfer is inconfirmed, but a confirm primitive, with local significance, is issued.
+Lastly, connection-less data transfer is unconfirmed, but a confirm primitive, with local significance, is issued.

-Service Primitives Parameters

-Connection L Competence

-L-Connect request service class

-Establishment L-Connect indication service class, status

-D L-Connect confirm service class, status

-Data transfer L-Data-Connect request user data

-L-Data-Connect indication user data

-L-Data-Connect confirm status

-Release L-Disconnect request -

-L-Disconnect indication reason

-L-Disconnect confirm status

-Reset L-Reset request -

-L-Reset indication reason

-L-Reset confirm status

-Flow control L-Flow-Control request amount of data

-L-Flow-Control indication amount of data

-Connection-less L-Data request user data, service class

-Data Transfer L-Data indication user data, service class
+Service Primitives Parameters Connection L-Connect request service class Establishment L-Connect indication L-Connect confirm service class, status service class, status Data transfer L-Data-Connect request L-Data-Connect indication L-Data-Connect confirm user data user data status Release L-Disconnect request L-Disconnect indication L-Disconnect confirm - reason status Reset L-Reset request L-Reset indication L-Reset confirm - reason status Flow control L-Flow-Control request L-Flow-Control indication amount of data amount of data Connection-less Data Transfer L-Data request L-Data indication user data, service class user data, service class

-Table 4.7 LLC Service Primitives and Their Parameters
+Table 8.7 LLC Service Primitives and Their Parameters